timohencken/GrowattPublicApiPy/README.md

 # TODOs
 * TODO: refactor to integrate v4 endpoints in "normal" code (use submodule instead of device_type parameter)
+* TODO: refactor to integrate VPP into MIN,SPA,SPH
 * TODO: add caching to 5-minute-interval endpoints
   * ongoing - still some TODOs
 * TODO: common device type